-Some of the smallest wolves are just a few inches bigger and a lot lighter than the world’s biggest dog (a 44-inch Great Dane named Zeus), but the bigger dogs can be much taller and heavier than that.
+Some of the smallest wolves are just a few inches bigger and a lot lighter than the world’s biggest dog (a 44-inch Great Dane named Zeus), while even the biggest dogs may be no match against young wolf pups.
 And with their predatory hunting skills, coming across one of these wolves in their natural habitat with no way of defending yourself can be dangerous.

 Wolves are carnivores that belong to the Canidae family.
-They’re a distant relative of the domesticated dog, but there are closely related to its other canid family members such as coyotes, foxes, or jackals.
+They’re a distant relative of the domesticated dog, but there are more closely related to its other more feral canid family members such as coyotes, foxes, or jackals.

 Technically, people are right when they say that the gray wolves are the biggest wolves in the world, but that’s only because the top five biggest wolf species happen to fall under the gray wolf category.
 However, we can still narrow down to what specific species of wolf is the biggest.

-The average gray wolf weighs around a hundred pounds, with most females weighing less than males.
+The average gray wolf weighs around 45 kilograms (around a hundred pounds), with most females weighing less than males.
 Gray wolves aren’t exactly gray: some of them can have brown, black, and white bushy fur to protect them in cold environments.
 They are identified by their blunt ears, muzzles, broad foreheads, snouts, and large jaws used for their carnivorous appetite.

 Fun fact: did you know that gray wolves are born blind and deaf?
 They require their mother’s assistance for the first two weeks because they are unable to see and hear.
-If you’ve ever raised a pregnant pet dog or cat, this is similar to the way your pet’s offspring stays in one area (often in the box where your pet decides to give birth) and don’t open their eyes the first few days they are born.
-Instead, they crawl around the box using their sense of touch and smell to find their mother and make their way to her breast for feeding.
+It’s similar to the way newborn puppies and kittens are born with their eyes closed and use their sense of touch and smell to find their mother.

 3rd Biggest: The Tundra Wolf

 The third biggest wolf of the bunch is the Tundra Wolf, also known as the Canis lupus albus.
-At 125 pounds, this wolf can grow as long as 7 feet.
-The average human may be taller than this wolf, but with its average weight and sharp predator skills, getting into a fight with one can be extremely dangerous.
+At 125 pounds, this wolf can grow as long as 7 feet in length.
+The average human may be taller than this wolf, but with its average weight matching the average-sized person and its sharp predator skills, getting into a fight with one can be extremely dangerous.

 2nd Biggest: Eurasian Wolf